About Us

 Befriending

 One-to-one and peer support to reduce isolation and support links to activities within the community.
-To increase confidence and build self-esteem.
+To increase confidence and build self-esteem with the use of recovery focused goals to be able to move on independently.

 Vocational & Educational Activities